We join our story already in progress…

 The music review section of Entertainment Weekly gave the Superdrag album Regretfully Yours the letter grade of “A,” which almost never happened.
 Plus, I think it may have used the term “Beatlesque.”
 I rushed right across the street, bought it, listened to it, and forever after referred to a stupid impulse buy as “pulling a Superdrag.”

 Unfortunately, the album we listened to at that party was Metallica’s aptly-titled Load, released the previous week.
-Will would not let us back in his house for months.
+WH would not let us back in his house for months.

 The Hazel Avenue Clubhouse was no more…sold off, finally…out-of-town colleges had already begun claiming the crew…Allen decamped to the Big City (Sacramento) to work at the art-house theater, the Tower…like me, everyone had reached the outer limits of Yuba Community College…time to ostensibly grow up a little…